Invoicing an Expense

 - Create a new expense.

-- Select the customer who is reimbursing you and check the box that says Billable.
+- Select a customer and check Billable.

 Insight: Expenses that have not been marked billable cannot be invoiced to a client.